kheehing/sos_nyp_fypj_flutter/README.md

   ? print('3ndTrue')<br />
   : print('3ndFalse');<br />
 }<br />
-([Test this at dartpad.dartlang.org](https://dartpad.dartlang.org/)) you can change the true false to play with it.
+([Test this at dartpad.dartlang.org](https://dartpad.dartlang.org/)) you can copy the code and change the true false to see how it works.

 ### zoom_scaffold.dart (Main body that display whats in the app)
 [This drawer is being used](https://github.com/pedromassango/flutter_delivery).